ConradIrwin/conradirwin.github.com/_posts/2015-09-27-smooth-animation.md

     </style>
 </div>

-Here's the actual ten frames of the icon we're using right now, slowed down so you can see how it works:
+Here's the actual ten frames of the icon we're using right now.
+Hover over it to see how it works in slow-motion:

 <div class="window">
   <div class="slide"></div>